-Both older and younger people have valuable contributions to make to our borough.
-Our intergenerational projects bring the generations together to enhance the life experiences of both.
+Both older and younger people have valuable contributions to make to our community and our intergenerational projects bring them together.

 Since 2000, we have been making new friends and forging links within the local community with many local schools taking part in our intergenerational projects, linking younger and older people together.
-Volunteers from Age UK Oldham’s Intergenerational Project work alongside students, schools and Youth Groups recalling memories, exchanging skills and helping each other to get to know a different generation.
+Volunteers from Age UK Oldham work alongside students, schools and youth groups, recalling memories, exchanging skills and helping each other to get to know a different generation.

-Local history is yet another area we examine, which gives our younger people a greater sense of belonging to and pride in Oldham, with student's enhancing their commnication and ICT skills, along with their understanding of the past.
+Local history is yet another focus that we examine, which gives our younger people a greater sense of belonging and pride to Oldham with students enhance their communication and ICT skills, along with their understanding of the past.

 Maggie Hurley - Volunteer and Community Services Manager

 Phone: 0161 622 9252 or 07557 276 518